 - didn’t speak up because I was scared and/or a coward.

 - caused unnecessary drama by not accepting or understanding a friends’ limitations.

-- continued to use the credit card knowing I was already deep in debt.
+- continued to use credit cards knowing I was already deep in debt.

 - alienated friends and family by being opinionated and annoying.

-Acceptance and responsibility moved me towards self-respect: respect for doing the work and for not running from what I had learned.
+Acceptance and responsibility moved me towards self-respect: respect for doing the work and for not running from the life I had created.

 You may not go from painful to joyful overnight.